Nithin-Valiyaveedu/url-crawler/README.md

 A comprehensive URL Crawler application with real-time crawling analysis, visualization, and Firecrawl integration.
 Built with Go backend, React frontend, and MySQL database.

+> **Initial Project Scaffolding was done with** [go-blueprint](https://github.com/Melkeydev/go-blueprint) - A CLI tool that allows users to spin up a quick Go project.

 ## Demo Video

 ### 🎬 See the URL Crawler in Action